ESG performance in the Medtech sector: How industry leaders are shaping sustainability in 2023

 The medtech sector faces numerous ESG challenges, including the environmental impact of manufacturing, supply chain sustainability, and governance issues.
 Here is a detailed overview of these areas :

-Companies like Stryker and Medtronic have set ambitious carbon neutrality goals, with Stryker aiming for 2030.
+Companies like Stryker and Medtronic have set ambitious carbon neutrality targets, with Stryker aiming for 2030.
 Their commitment reflects a global shift in the industry to minimize greenhouse gas (GHG) emissions and optimize energy efficiency.

-Governance issues in the healthcare sector
+Governance Issues in the Healthcare Sector

 How are Medtech companies addressing their carbon footprint?